 While Paulette has been working in and around the music industry for more than 30 years, last year was a particularly notable one, with the release of the Sheroes EP on Black Riot Records (alongside Chris Massey), as well as an exhibition about her life at the coveted Lowry Art Gallery in Salford, Homebird, which she curated.

 This year, she’s making appearances at Parklife, the Bluedot Festival, the Manchester International Festival, the We Out Here Festival and this November’s Homobloc – described as a ‘queer block party for all’ – and is back in the studio working on a new release.

 As 909originals discovers, she’s also an outspoken commentator on everything from the revival of rave culture to the nuances of today’s EDM scene… and a lot more besides.

 Ladies and gentlemen, Paulette Constable.
-Part two to follow tomorrow.
+Part two can be found here.

 Q. Paulette, thanks for talking to us.
 You seem to be particularly busy at the moment – lots of festival appearances, gigs etc. Things must be going well?

 Timing is working in my favour at the moment, in one way.
 There seems to be a lot more focus on women doing interesting things – last year marked 100 years of women’s suffrage.

 I’m not really doing anything different to what I always have done – the difference now is that people seem to be paying a bit more attention to it.